haimbilia/BuyHub/readme.txt

-    => 053451 - missing country code plugin with phone number field => 053462 - Instagram login not working after configuration, gives error => 053757 - when order status is changed then sms are not triggering to buyer for the same
+    => 053451 - missing country code plugin with phone number field => 053462 - Instagram login not working after configuration, gives error => 053757 - when order status is changed then sms are not triggering to buyer for the same => 053612 - when tax is collected by admin and commission incl tax then invoice is having some issues

 Enhancements :